simplysmarty/Translogix-freight-operations-dashboard/README.md

 ## ✅ Recommendations

-**Recommendation 1 — Launch an Immediate Fuel Efficiency Programme** With fuel consuming 36.4% of base revenue, this is the highest-return intervention available.
-Three specific actions: (1) mandate driver idle reduction targets for the 15 highest-idle drivers identified on the Driver Performance scatter chart, (2) prioritise route assignments toward the highest-MPG truck makes for long-haul routes, and (3) establish monthly MPG benchmarks per driver with performance tied to incentive pay.
-A 0.5 MPG fleet-wide improvement would recover approximately $3–5M annually.
+**Recommendation 1 — Implement a Fleet-Wide Fuel Efficiency Programme (Priority: Critical)** With fuel consuming 36.4% of base revenue, a structured driver fuel efficiency training programme is the highest-ROI operational investment available.
+Model the programme on Joseph's driving habits and fuel management — the best MPG performer at 6.53.
+A 0.5 MPG improvement fleet-wide would save approximately $4.8M annually at current fuel prices.
+Introduce idle time monitoring, eco-driving incentives and monthly MPG leaderboards to sustain engagement.

-**Recommendation 2 — Address the On-Time Delivery Crisis Before the Next Contract Renewal Cycle** A 44.3% late delivery rate is commercially unsustainable.
-The retention team should immediately identify which of the top 10 customers by revenue have experienced the worst OTD rates — these customers are at the highest contract renewal risk.
-Simultaneously, the operations team should investigate the root causes at the facilities with the highest detention times, as excessive detention is frequently a scheduling and dock management problem with a straightforward process fix.

-**Recommendation 3 — Implement DOT Compliance Training to Eliminate the Second Largest Incident Cost** DOT violations at $581K in claims require no capital investment to fix.
-A structured quarterly compliance review programme including pre-trip inspection checklists, HOS (Hours of Service) monitoring and load securement training would address the root causes.
-This is the fastest return-on-investment safety intervention available to the company.

-**Recommendation 4 — Reassign or Retrain the Highest-Risk Drivers** The composite Driver Risk Score identifies specific individuals whose combination of incidents, preventable rate, OTD failure and excessive idle time represents a disproportionate cost and liability burden.
-These drivers should receive individual performance improvement plans with defined 90-day targets.
-Drivers who do not improve should be considered for route reassignment to lower-risk, shorter-distance lanes.

-**Recommendation 5 — Shift Route Investment Toward Star Routes** The Route Performance scatter chart identifies routes that are both high-revenue and high-efficiency per mile.
-These Star Routes should receive priority truck allocation, the most experienced and highest-performing drivers, and the first access to maintenance slots to minimise downtime.
-Underperforming routes — low revenue and low efficiency — should be reviewed for commercial renegotiation or elimination from the route portfolio.

-**Recommendation 6 — Begin a Structured Fleet Renewal Plan for the Oldest Trucks** The truck age versus maintenance cost scatter analysis confirms that older trucks drive significantly higher maintenance spend.
-Trucks beyond a defined age threshold should be flagged for planned replacement in the capital budget cycle — the ongoing maintenance cost of keeping aging vehicles in service is demonstrably higher than the depreciation cost of newer equipment.

-**Recommendation 7 — Leverage Seasonal Patterns for Operational Planning** Q4 demand spikes and Q1 demand troughs are consistent and predictable.
-The company should schedule the majority of preventive maintenance activity in Q1 when demand is lowest — reducing Q4 downtime when every truck is needed.
-Driver leave scheduling, training programmes and facility upgrades should all be concentrated in the January–March window.
+**Recommendation 2 — Develop a 17-Route Star Lane Investment Strategy (Priority: High)** The 17 Star Routes identified in the scatter analysis generate both high revenue AND high per-mile returns.
+The company should prioritise load allocation, premium driver assignment and capacity investment on these lanes.
+Simultaneously commission a profitability review of the 19 Underperformer routes — some may be loss-making when full costs are allocated and should be exited or renegotiated..

+**Recommendation 3 — Launch a Contract Customer Retention and Expansion Programme (Priority: High)** Contract customers generate 37.6% of base revenue — the highest segment — but51.2% of total customer revenue potential remains untapped.
+A structured account management programme targeting the top 20 customers with dedicated relationship managers, service level reviews and volume incentive structures could recover a significant portion of this untapped potential without any new customer acquisition cost.

+**Recommendation 4 — Address the On-Time Delivery Crisis Before Contract Renewals (Priority: Critical)** A 44.33% late delivery rate is commercially unsustainable.
+The company should conduct a root cause analysis segmented by route, driver and time of year to identify the specific patterns driving lateness.
+Quick wins include: adjusting scheduled delivery windows to reflect realistic transit times, reducing detention through customer communication protocols, and reassigning the most reliable drivers (highest OTD rates) to the most at-risk lanes.

+**Recommendation 5 — Accelerate Fleet Renewal for Trucks Aged 7 Years or More (Priority: Medium)** Trucks aged 9 years carry $3.66M in maintenance costs.
+The data clearly shows maintenance cost rising with truck age.
+A rolling fleet renewal programme targeting vehicles aged 7 years or older would reduce maintenance spend, decrease downtime hours and improve fleet-wide fuel efficiency — as newer trucks deliver better MPG.
+Model the break-even point between new truck financing cost and avoided maintenance and downtime costs

+**Recommendation 6 — Implement a Preventable Incident Reduction Programme Targeting Top 10 Drivers (Priority: High)** 37.6% of all incidents are preventable.
+The top 7 drivers by incident count (David-14, Mary-13, Robert-13, William-13, James-10, Jennifer-10, Linda-10) should be enrolled in a mandatory safety improvement programme including coaching, route reassignment and monitored improvement targets.
+David alone has 9 preventable incidents — this represents both a safety risk and a significant avoidable cost.

+**Recommendation 7 — Establish a DOT Compliance Programme (Priority: High)** DOT Violations are the highest-count incident type at 39 incidents costing $581K.
+Every DOT violation is 100% preventable through systematic compliance management — pre-trip vehicle inspections, hours-of-service monitoring and regulatory training.
+A compliance programme costing $50K-100K annually would eliminate the majority of the $581K in annual violation costs.

+**Recommendation 8 - Negotiate Fuel Purchasing Contracts in TX and TN (Priority: Medium)** Texas and Tennessee together account for 15.96% of total fleet fuel spend.
+Negotiating fleet fuel card contracts with preferred fuel stops in these two states targeting a 3-5% price discount — could save $380K-$632K annually on fuel costs in these two states alone.

 ---